Claudia P. Mirza

 Claudia holds a business management degree from Cotecnova, Cartago, Colombia and is a graduate of the Tuck-WBENC Executive Education Program at the Tuck School of Business.
 In addition, she has a management certificate from the Southern Methodist University Cox Executive Education Program and a bachelor of science degree in business administration from the DeVry Institute of Technology.
 She is currently attending Harvard Business School’s Owner/President Management Program.

-- 8th fastest-growing women-owned/led companies according to the Women Presidents’ Organization
+- 8th fastest-growing women-owned/led companies according to the Women Presidents’ Organization in 2017

 - U.S. Hispanic Chamber of Commerce – 2016 Business Woman of the Year